Money Saving Advice for All Car Owners

 Monetary insurance and safety of the traveller, co-travellers and other people are made compulsory for personal and commercial vehicles to ensure safety and security while travelling.

 Plan Coverage On Older Vehicles

-Understand the your 10-year-old car has depreciated 10 times the initial premium, therefore the cost of maintaining it would be more than the car’s worth.
-Save up to 40% by modifying your current car insurance policy by dropping collision coverage and just keeping the third-party liability cover.
+Understand that your 10-year-old car has depreciated 10 times the initial premium, therefore the cost of maintaining it would be more than the car’s worth.
+Save up to 40%* by modifying your current car insurance policy by dropping collision coverage and just keeping the third-party liability cover.

 How does Insurance Work in India?

 Insurance for vehicles in India is provided in both closed loop and open loop formats.

 In Closed loop formats, car insurance companies tie up with the vehicle manufacturers.
 When you buy a vehicle, you are provided instant quotes and prices for the respective vehicle insurance at the auto sales office itself.